 |Vehicle Day||Elementary Arts|

 The Papillion-La Vista Schools Foundation recognizes the value of continuing education for our graduating seniors by offering post-secondary financial support for students.
-Numerous $1,000 scholarships are available each year.
+Numerous scholarships are available each year ranging from $500 - $4,000.
 Many community members choose to honor their loved ones through the naming of these scholarships.

 Outdoor Education offers all 6th grade students in the district a unique overnight camping experience at the Eastern Nebraska 4-H Camp.
 Students spend two days and one night learning in the outdoors and acquiring a greater understanding of nature.
 Students participate in nature hikes, games, and teamwork building activities while staying in cabins at the camp.
 Because we believe that every child should have the opportunity to participate, despite their family’s income, the Foundation provides substantial financial support to make this program free to all students.
 With generous support from families, parents, alumni, staff, and members of the community, students are able to engage in experimental learning using the environment while creating memories that will last a lifetime.

-The Old Portal School field trip gives all 4th grade students in the district the opportunity to experience a re-created, one-room schoolhouse in the heart of the Papillion-La Vista community.
+Pioneer Days is a field trip that gives all 4th grade students in the district the opportunity to experience a re-created, one-room schoolhouse in the heart of the Papillion-La Vista community.
 The Papillion-La Vista Schools Foundation provided funds so the historic Portal School could be revived allowing students to connect to the lives of the pioneer studied in the 4th grade curriculum.

 Students and teachers are encouraged to dress in pioneer attire and even bring lunch pails that authenticate the experience.
 Papillion-La Vista teachers, the Papillion Area Historical society, law enforcement, and other community members volunteer hours of their time to create a memorable experience for students.
 For these 4th graders, the words from their history books come to life in reenactments, story time, and tours of the Old Portal School, the historic John Sautter house to the original Sarpy County Courthouse.